 How to Make a Kratom Tincture

-Kratom extract is anything that draws out the alkaloids from the Kratom leaves or powder.
-Tea is the simplest and mildest type of Kratom extract.
+This type of kratom extract is potent, fast-acting, easy to transport, and even easier to use.
 Water or alcohol tinctures are slightly more complex and more powerful.
 Kratom resin is the most complex to make at home and the most potent, as it is in semisolid rather than liquid form.

 There are two main types of tinctures – full-spectrum tinctures and isolated tinctures.
 Full-spectrum Kratom tinctures contain all the alkaloids found in the Kratom plant.
 They are simple to make at home, and this is what we will be focusing on below.

 Isolated tinctures are much more complex to make as they extract isolated alkaloids like mitragynine and 7-hydroxymitragynine.

 How to Make Kratom Tincture At Home: Step-by-Step Guide to Making Kratom Tinctures

 Now that we’ve provided a bit more context to not only the different types of kratom tinctures you can make – but why you should consider this delivery method – it’s time to get into what really brought you here today.
 We’re going to guide you through the process of how to make kratom tinctures at home below!